 - 2 Cups Uncooked Dried Cellantini Pasta

 - 2 Tablespoons Fresh Parsley Chopped

 - 1 Tablespoon Fresh Thyme Leaves Chopped

-- 1. In a large Crock Pot, with a minimum of 6 quart capacity, add all the vegetables, 1/3 a bunch of thyme, bay leaves, poultry seasoning, black pepper, and dissolved Bouillon.
+In a large Crock Pot, with a minimum of 6-quart capacity, add all the vegetables, 1/3 a bunch of thyme, bay leaves, poultry seasoning, black pepper, and dissolved Bouillon.
 Place the chicken breast, skin side down, on top of the vegetables.
 Add 8 cups of chicken broth.

-- 3. Remove chicken breasts to a plate.
-When cool enough to handle, remove the skin and bones from the chicken and chop or shred chicken, into bite size pieces.
+Remove chicken breasts to a plate.
+When cool enough to handle, remove the skin and bones from the chicken and chop or shred chicken, into bite-size pieces.
 Discard bay leaves and thyme stems.
-Add the pasta to the crock pot, cover and cook on high for 15-20 minutes or just a few minutes before pasta reaches al dente.
+Add the pasta to the crockpot, cover and cook on high for 15-20 minutes or just a few minutes before pasta reaches al dente.
 Check seasoning and add salt and pepper to taste.
 Add the chopped or shredded chicken back to the soup.
 Thin as needed with extra chicken broth.
-Top with an 1 tablespoon thyme leaves and chopped parsley and serve.
+Top with a 1 tablespoon thyme leaves and chopped parsley and serve.

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.